curv3d/curv/ideas/Module.md

     * Future optimization: use a special operation to call a function via an RFun ref without constructing the closure as a temporary Value.
       (Peephole optimization: super-operator.)
-  * How to analyze a recursive function.
+  * How to analyse a recursive function.
     * Analysis of a phrase tree is a depth-first recursive process.
       Previously, I map a let/module bound identifier to a slot reference with no further analysis.
-Now, I recursively analyze the definiens phrase, and store the resulting Expression.
+Now, I recursively analyse the definiens phrase, and store the resulting Expression.
-      * If it is already analyzed, then it's a thunk or rfun.
+      * If it is already analysed, then it's a thunk or rfun.
         Return the corresponding ref type.
         Future optimization: add a third category, proper value.
-      * If is an unanalyzed phrase, then mark the symbol table entry as pending, then analyze the phrase.
+      * If is an unanalysed phrase, then mark the symbol table entry as pending, then analyse the phrase.
-      * If it is a pending phrase, then if a lambda phrase, mark it as an RFun, otherwise mark it as a Thunk. analyze() returns a slot reference.
+      * If it is a pending phrase, then if a lambda phrase, mark it as an RFun, otherwise mark it as a Thunk. analyse() returns a slot reference.
       * Future optimization: add a fourth category, Constant.
     * RFuns in the same mutual recursion group must share a nonlocals list, otherwise, if they have separate lists, then there will be reference cycles between these lists.
-    * Therefore, after analyzing all of the definitions in a let/module scope, visit all of the RFun bindings, amalgamate all of the nonlocal arrays into a single shared nonlocal array for the scope.
+    * Therefore, after analysing all of the definitions in a let/module scope, visit all of the RFun bindings, amalgamate all of the nonlocal arrays into a single shared nonlocal array for the scope.
 A new compile phase, post analysis, is needed to assign nonlocal slot ids.